jinilover/miscellaneous-notes/Note_on_Haskell.md

 :k Not
 Not :: Bool -> Bool
 ```
 * Code compiled even `'` are omitted.
-But developers should stay mindful that they are not doing term-level programming.
-* Remember that TF instances only accept "values" belonging to the parameter's kind.
+* A remind that if the parameter is set the specific kind, the TF instances should only allow corresponding kind "values".

 #### Example 2
 ```Haskell